House & Home

 When dealing with cords, they always seem to get tangled.
 A good way for keeping cords out of the way is to run them behind or under the desk.
 Small, self-adhering clips that help guide and hold cords in place are available at office supply stores.

-piece of foam-tube pipe insulation to guide the cords.
-Simply nail or
+of foam-tube pipe insulation to guide the cords.
+Simply nail or glue the pipe

-glue the pipe insulation along the desk, then stuff the cords into the
+insulation along the desk, then stuff the cords into the insulation tube

 If your mouse sticks or just doesn't move as well as it used to, it's most likely just dirty.
 They are easy to clean.